 Sheldon Lake State Park is a 2800-acre outdoor education and recreation facility, specializing in the introduction of urban youth to the out-of-doors and wildlife.
 Historically, the land was open coastal prairie dotted with marshes and mottes of pine/oak savanna.
 Some of the land was plowed for farming beginning in the 1930s, and by the 1950s approximately 800 acres of the land had been cleared of prairie and were being used for growing crops.
 The wetlands within these farm fields had been drained and filled through land leveling.
 The property was transferred to the State Parks Division in the 1980s, and restoration of the tall grass prairie started in 2003.
 About 400 acres of the Park have been restored, and this project will help restore an additional 70 acres.

 Volunteers are an integral part of this project.
-Texas Master Naturalists, UHCL students, and community volunteers are welcome to help with collection and/or seed cleaning.
-If you are interested in volunteering, please contact Rowena McDermid at McDermid@uhcl.edu.
+Texas Master Naturalists, UHCL students, and community volunteers helped with seed collection and/or seed cleaning.

 What We Pick